MilesChou/docker-phalcon/README.md

 ## Image Test

-Here is a simple test command that can confirm the extension has been loaded.
+Here is a simple test command that can confirm the extension has been loaded & check version.

-    $ docker run -it --rm mileschou/phalcon php --ri phalcon | grep -i ^version Version => 3.4.4
+    $ docker run --rm mileschou/phalcon:alpine php --ri phalcon | grep -i ^version Version => 3.4.4

 ## Running a php script